serene-lamport/postgresql-test-scripts/README.md

     - `PG_DATA_DEVICE`: The device on the host where `PG_DATA_ROOT` is located.
 This can be determined with `df <PG_DATA_ROOT>`. (note: df will return the specific partition.
 Check the output of `lsblk` for the device name of the partition)

 3. Create the directory pointed to by `PG_DATA_ROOT` and `BUILD_ROOT` on the relevant hosts.
+4. Run `sudo cgcreate -t $USER: -a $USER: -g memory:postgres_pbm` on the postgres host to create the cgroup used for testing. (a group can optionally be specified after `$USER:`)
-3. Run `./main.py pg_setup` on the postgres machine to clone, build, and install postgress on all configurations.
+5. Run `./run_util.py pg_setup` on the postgres machine to clone, build, and install postgress on all configurations.
-4. Run `./main.py benchbase_setup` on both machines (or only one, if `BUILD_ROOT` is a shared network drive) to install benchbase.
+6. Run `./run_util.py benchbase_setup` on both machines (or only one, if `BUILD_ROOT` is a shared network drive) to install benchbase.
-5. Run `./main.py gen_test_data -sf <scalefactor>` on the postgres machine to load data through benchbase.
+7. Run `./run_util.py gen_test_data -sf <scalefactor>` on the postgres machine to load data through benchbase.
-6. Finally, run `./main.py bench ...` from the _test_ machine (not the postgres host) to run the benchmarks.
+8. Finally, run `./run_util.py bench ...` from the _test_ machine (not the postgres host) to run the benchmarks.
 See `./main.py --help` for arguments to `bench`.